Mixing time of Metropolis chain based on random transposition walk converging to multivariate Ewens distribution: Extensions to other root systems

+\begin{question} Are there other root systems beside those of type $A_N$ whose associated Heckman--Opdam operators give rise to nontrivial Markov chains with algebraically tractible spectral decomposition? \end{question}

-We study root system $D_N$ in detail here.
-These come from the irreducible decomposition of the adjoint representation of the maximal torus in the compact Lie groups $SO(2N,\R)$.
-The positive roots can be chosen as the set $\{x_i x_j^{-1}, x_i x_j: 1\le i < j \le N\}$ on the maximal torus; in the associated Cartan subalgebra (the Lie subalgebra corresponding to the maximal torus), they become $\{t_i - t_j, t_i + t_j: 1 \le i < j \le N\}$.
-The appropriate analogue of the power sum polynomials appears to be the power sum symmetric Laurent polynomials given below:
+We study root system $D_N$ in detail here; $B_N$ and $C_N$ are similar.
+These come from the irreducible decomposition of the adjoint representation of the maximal torus in the compact Lie groups $\mathit{SO}(2N,\mathbb{R})$.
+The positive roots can be chosen as the set $\{ x_i x_j^{-1}, x_i x_j\dvtx 1\le i < j \le N\}$ on the maximal torus; in the associated Cartan subalgebra (the Lie subalgebra corresponding to the maximal torus), they become $\{t_i - t_j, t_i + t_j\dvtx 1 \le i < j \le N\} $.
+The appropriate analogue of the power sum polynomials appears to be the following power sum symmetric Laurent polynomials:

 where $x_i = e^{t_i}$.
-And as in the case of $A_N$, $p_\lambda = \prod_{i=1}^{\ell(\lambda)} p_{\lambda_i}$.
+And as in the case of $A_N$, $p_\lambda= \prod_{i=1}^{\ell(\lambda)} p_{\lambda_i}$.
 By direct computation we have

-if we define $p_0 := N/2$.
+if we define $p_0:= N/2$.

 Therefore for $n = |\lambda| = \sum_i \lambda_i$,